Laurence Tisch: Loews

-In 1960, using the proceeds from their hotel empire, Tisch gained control of Loews Theaters, one of the largest movie house chains at the time, with Bob and Larry serving as co-chairmen of the company.
+In 1960, using the proceeds from their hotel empire, Tisch gained control of Loews Theaters, one of the largest movie house chains at the time, with Bob and Larry as co-chairmen of the company.
 They were attracted to Loews by its underlying real estate assets which they believed were undervalued.
 They were correct in this assumption and would later tear down many of the centrally located old theaters to build apartments and hotels reaping millions in profits.

 The pair soon diversified the business, successfully venturing into a variety of areas.
-In 1968, Loews acquired Lorillard, the 5th largest tobacco company in the United States at the time, which owned the popular brands Kent, Newport and True.
+In 1968, Loews acquired Lorillard, the 5th largest tobacco company in the US at the time, which owned the popular brands Kent, Newport and True.
 In 1974, they purchased a controlling interest in the nearly bankrupt insurance company, CNA Financial Corporation.
-This too was very successful and several years later it held an A+ credit rating.
+This too was successful and several years later it held an A+ credit rating.
 They also purchased the Bulova Watch Company.

-Through acquisitions, Tisch built Loews' into a highly profitable conglomerate (with 14 hotels, 67 movie theaters, CNA Financial, Bulova, and Lorillard) with revenues increasing from $100 million in 1970 to more than $3 billion in 1980.
+Through acquisitions, Tisch built Loews' into a profitable conglomerate (with 14 hotels, 67 movie theaters, CNA Financial, Bulova, and Lorillard) with revenues increasing from $100 million in 1970 to more than $3 billion in 1980.

 In 2002, the year before Larry Tisch's death, the corporation had revenues of more than $17 billion and assets of more than $70 billion.